Play a Simple Melody

 "Play a Simple Melody" is a song from the 1914 musical, Watch Your Step, with words and music by Irving Berlin.

+Background

 The show was the first stage musical that Berlin wrote.
 It ran for 175 performances at the New Amsterdam Theater in New York City.
 The one song from the show that is well-remembered today is "Play a Simple Melody," one of the few true examples of counterpoint in American popular music — a melody running against a second melody, each with independent lyrics.
-Two other of Berlin's so-called "double" songs are "You're Just in Love," and "An Old-Fashioned Wedding".

 In the printed music, first the "simple melody" plays alone.
 Then comes the contrasting melody.
 Finally, the two play together.

 The lyrics of "Play a Simple Melody" also track the counterpoint duet in that one singer yearns for the music which mother sang (the style of a bygone generation), but the other singer disdains such classic fare as lacking interest and rhythm.
 When "Play a Simple Melody" was published, ragtime was in its heyday, led by its most consummate composer, Scott Joplin.
 In a famous 1916 recording of the song, while Elsie Baker (using her stage name "Edna Brown") wants what she considers simplicity, Billy Murray explicitly asks for "rag".
 The song was also recorded by Walter Van Brunt and Mary Carson in 1915.